Skip to main content

 Law Firm Financial Metrics: Analyze the Growth of Your Firm

 Measuring the performance of your business is pivotal toward law firm profitability and operational health.
-With law firm financial metrics, you can efficiently plan, execute, and measure the success and pain points of your firm’s services.
-It starts with setting the right key performance indicators (KPIs), so you can make intelligent, data-driven choices.
+By tracking law firm financial metrics, you can efficiently plan, execute, and measure the success and pain points of your firm’s services.
+It starts with setting the right metrics, so you can make intelligent, data-driven choices.

-Let’s start with profitability and margins.
-Consider company legal metrics as the core of your business.
+Let’s start with the profitability and margins of your law firm.
+Consider law firm financial metrics as the core of your business.
 You’ll want to set KPIs that measure overall law firm profitability and the cost of running your firm.

 Revenue KPIs